triciasawyer/Reading-notes-401/prep-work.md

 ## Prep: Practice in the terminal

-After reading the articles about the bash command line and how the terminal works, I now can see the simplicity of the commands, like if you want to make a directory, you say mkdir, or when moving a directory, you say mvdir.
+After reading the articles about the bash command line and how the terminal works, I better understand the simplicity of the commands, like if you want to make a directory, you say mkdir, or when moving a directory, you say mvdir.
 I definitely like the terminal now that I understand it, but at first, I was very hesitant and a bit scared to just mess around with it because I didn't want to mess anything up.
 I think this topic is important because the terminal is very useful and it's something that I believe everyone should know how to work with.

 ## Prep: The Growth Mindset